jdlph/Path4GMNS/README.md

 ![Architecture](/docs/source/imgs/architecture.png)

 ## Installation
-Path4GMNS has been published on [PyPI](https://pypi.org/project/path4gmns/0.8.7a1/), and can be installed using
+Path4GMNS has been published on [PyPI](https://pypi.org/project/path4gmns/0.8.7/), and can be installed using
 ```
 $ pip install path4gmns
 ```
-If you need a specific version of Path4GMNS, say, 0.8.7a1,
+If you need a specific version of Path4GMNS, say, 0.8.7,
 ```
-$ pip install path4gmns==0.8.7a1
+$ pip install path4gmns==0.8.7
 ```

-v0.8.7a1 comes with more robust parsing functions and fixes **crucial bugs** related to the column generation module and VDFPeriod, which could lead to wrong assignment results under certain conditions.
-Please **discard all old versions** and **update to or install the latest version**.
+v0.8.7 finalizes the changes introduced in v0.8.7a1 as a stable release.
+Please **discard all old versions** and **update to or install the latest version**, which could lead to wrong assignment results under certain conditions.

 ### Dependency
 The Python modules are written in **Python 3.x**, which is the minimum requirement to explore the most of Path4GMNS.
 Some of its functions require further run-time support, which we will go through along with the corresponding [use cases](https://path4gmns.readthedocs.io/en/latest/).

 ## Quick Start

-v0.8.7a1 as a hot fix over v0.8.6 includes several important changes in user interface.
  We highly recommend that you go through [this tutorial](https://github.com/jdlph/Path4GMNS/tree/dev/tests/tutorial.ipynb) written in Jupyter notebook with step-by-step demonstration using the latest version, no matter you are one of the existing users or new to Path4GMNS.

 ## Implementation Notes